2016 New York and New Jersey bombings: Manhattan bombing

 In the Chelsea neighborhood of Manhattan in New York City, on the same day as the Seaside Park bombing, a pressure cooker bomb filled with shrapnel, in the form of small bearings or metal BBs, exploded in a crowded area on West 23rd Street, between Avenue of the Americas and Seventh Avenue at 8:31 p.m.
 The explosion occurred in front of 133 West 23rd Street in the vicinity of a construction site, at which materials were in place for exterior renovations of the Visions at Selis Manor facility, an apartment building for the blind, at 135 West 23rd Street.
-Other nearby buildings included the Townhouse Inn of Chelsea, many restaurants, and a Trader Joe's at 21st Street and 6th Avenue.
-The Chelsea neighborhood is residential, known for its nightlife, and is not close to any significant tourist sites or government buildings.
+Other nearby buildings included the Townhouse Inn of Chelsea, and many restaurants.
+The Chelsea neighborhood is primarily residential, and has an active nightlife scene.

 Witnesses said that the explosion "seemed to have started inside a sidewalk dumpster" in the vicinity of Sixth Avenue, and photographs of a "twisted dumpster" in the middle of West 23rd Street went viral on Twitter.
 A law enforcement official speaking on condition of anonymity stated that the explosion "appeared to have come from a construction toolbox" in front of a building, and photographs of the area reportedly showed a twisted, crumpled black metal box.

 Effects

 The explosion "was powerful enough to vault a heavy steel dumpster more than 120 feet through the air ...
 Windows shattered 400 feet from where the explosion went off, and pieces of the bomb were recovered 650 feet away."
 The explosion caused damage to a nearby five-story brownstone, and debris was strewn in front of the St. Vincent de Paul Church.
 The moment of the blast was captured on closed-circuit television footage from three cameras.

 Thirty-one people were injured, 24 of whom were taken to four hospitals.
 Most injuries were scrapes and bruises caused by flying debris and glass.
-None of the injuries were ultimately life-threatening, but one victim sustained penetrating trauma to the abdomen and was rushed from the scene in serious condition.
+One victim sustained penetrating trauma to the abdomen and was rushed from the scene in serious condition.
 Nine of the injured were taken to Bellevue Hospital, including the seriously injured person.
 Lenox Health Greenwich Village treated another nine victims.
 By the following morning, all of the injured had been released.

 The explosion disrupted travel in Manhattan extensively.
 A significant zone (14th Street to 34th Street between Fifth Avenue and Eighth Avenue) was closed to car travel overnight.
-By 7:00 a.m. the following morning, all roads in that region were reopened except for West 23rd Street.
+By 7:00 a.m. the following morning, all roads in the neighborhood were reopened except for West 23rd Street.
 New York City Subway service to stations along West 23rd Street was disrupted while the investigation was ongoing.